suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 this type of analysis.
 Consequently, these third-party companies must either be granted access to the plaintext binary before encryption or be authorized recipients of the encrypted payloads.
-In either case, it is essential to explicitly consider these third parties in the software supply chain when binary analysis is required.

 # Security Considerations {#sec-cons}